XUMUMI/nine-patch/README.md

 npm install
 npm run dev
 ```
-Then open the browser and visit `http://localhost:5173`.
+Then open the browser and visit the url which is displayed in the console.

 Or you can visit the [demo](https://codepen.io/XUMUMI/full/bGJMvqJ).